fyrox-book/fyrox-book.github.io/src/scene/terrain_node.md

 # Terrain

 Terrain is a scene node that represents uniform grid of cells where each cell can have different height.
 Other, commonly known name for terrain is heightmap.
-Terrains used to create maps for open-world games, it be used to create hills, mountains, plateau, roads, etc.
+Terrains used to create maps for open-world games, it is used to create hills, mountains, plateau, roads, etc.

 ![terrain](./terrain.png)